 –> FLV (Flash Video) – files are the preferred format for delivering video clips via Flash.

-–> SWT (Flash template) allow you to edit and replace information in a Flash movie file; for example, a Flash button in which you can replace the text, links, etc.
+–> SWT (Flash template) allows you to edit and replace information in a Flash movie file; for example, a Flash button in which you can replace the text, links, etc.

-–> SWC (Flash element) files have customisable parameters which allow you to perform various application functions.
+–> SWC (Flash element) files have customizable parameters which allow you to perform various application functions.

 But overall, Flash will give you power and flexibility beyond your wildest dreams!
 Custom controls and menus, interactive video and animations, advanced integration with web pages… the sky is the limit.
 Flash also has the huge advantage of having the most widely-supported cross-platform player.
 It is such a common plugin that almost everyone has it.

-Final Note: once you understood the differences between the different formats, it’s time to move on and learn about streaming video.
-This is one the most important step for you and it’s certainly the stage where most people kick-off.
+Final Note: once you understand the differences between the different formats, it’s time to move on and learn about streaming video.
+This is one of the most important steps for you and it’s certainly the stage where most people kick off.

 Get the stream rate wrong and your video will not work properly.
 Get the codec wrong and you’ll hear the audio, but not see the video.
 And that’s just for the start… so keep reading!

-« back to the video marketing tips main page
+« back to the video marketing tips the main page

 » Step #3 — video streaming secrets